Vice Academy: Reception

 Critics were harsh on the films: Sandra Brennan of Allmovie said, "This tale wavers on the fine line between erotic comedy and soft-core porn with a definite leaning toward the latter."
 Sloane argues against this, saying that there's no sex and only ten seconds of nudity.

 Critic Nathan Shumate commented, "Knowingly insipid to the point of being grotesque...
 It's a bad, bad, stupid movie, but somehow it fails to grossly offend, mainly because it doesn't try that hard."

 Accolades

 The first film has the distinction of winning USA Networks' B-Movie Awards for Best Picture and being their highest-rated late-night film when it first aired on cable television.

 Home media

 The films were originally released on video by Prism Entertainment, then on individual DVDs by Madacy Entertainment and later in two box sets by Brentwood Communications.

 The DVD releases have bonus material such as a making-of, trailers, interviews with Sloane and the cast, and a director's commentary.

-All six films are available on streaming via the Full Moon Features service.
+All six films are available on streaming via the Tubi TV service.